Toward claiming a detection of gravitational memory: Conclusion

 A primary difference between the search for lensed GW events and gravitational memory is, however, that while lensing is statistically expected in only a small fraction of events, determined by the presence of suitable lenses along the line of sight, general relativity predicts that nonlinear memory is present in every event of GW emission, with characteristics entirely determined by the source properties.
 At the same time, the distinctive features of gravitational memory identified in this work, most notably its specific timing relative to the oscillatory signal and its confinement to a low-frequency band, provide powerful consistency checks to rule out instrumental glitches or parameter uncertainties.
+In particular, the separation between the oscillatory chirp and the low-frequency memory signal can be understood as a concrete realization of the Isaacson separation of scales, allowing for a physically motivated disentangling of these components in the data.
 We therefore suggest leveraging this characteristic information within informed, unmodeled searches using existing algorithms~\cite{Cornish:2014kda,Cornish:2020dwh,Robson:2018jly,Gupta:2023jrn,Ebersold:2020zah,Drago:2020kic} to verify the presence of excess power at the expected time and frequency around merger, thereby significantly suppressing the false-alarm probability.
 A detailed quantitative assessment of these complementary strategies is left for future work.
 Moreover, it will be essential to generalize and stress-test memory detection pipelines within a full LISA global fit that accounts for all simultaneous GW signals and stochastic foregrounds~\cite{Robson:2017ayy,Littenberg:2023xpl,Katz:2024oqg,Strub:2024kbe,Johnson:2025oyu}.